DarkExceptionSoftware/Deutorium/README.md

 The editor needs a "ID_PALETTE.PNG" in its starting directory in which ID´s are translated to colors, shown in the viewport.
 You can adjust colors in viewport easily by selecting a ID in the viewport, RIGHT-CLICK, and define a COLOR for the ID.
+The "ID_PALETTE" can be held flexible and you can keep multiple versions as needed, a predefined version is included in the ressources.

 HOW THE VIEWER WORKS
 ====================